 Long term loan

-The responsibility for the provision of wheelchairs in Wales to those with a permanent or long term impairment rests with the Artificial Limb and Appliance Service (ALAS).
+The responsibility for the provision of wheelchairs in Wales to those with a permanent or long term impairment rests with the Artificial Limb and Appliance Service (opens in a new tab).
 If you require a wheelchair for long term use and meet ALAS criteria, you should ask a qualified health care professional who knows you already such as your GP, District Nurse, Occupational Therapist or Physiotherapist to complete a referral to reduce any delay.

 Occupational Therapy referral criteria